open-workers/redis-fetch-server/README.md

 ## License

 This package is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.
+See the [LICENSE][github-license-url] file for more details.